Skip to main content

 College

-You can take a college course to develop your camera skills before looking for work.
-Relevant courses include:
+You can take a college course to develop your camera skills before looking for work, as an assistant.

-It may give you an advantage if you can find a course that offers practical experience and possibly a work placement.
+You may have an advantage if you can find a course that offers practical experience and possibly a work placement.

 Entry requirements